celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/Algorithms.rst

 algorithm and the program have three steps.
-The first step (on line 1) gets some input from the user and then turns the input into something the computer can do math with; the second step (line 2) performs a calculation using the information obtained in the first step; and the final step (line 3) displays the result to the programmer.
-Even though we haven't covered any details of Python, hopefully you can see the correspondence between the steps of the algorithm, which could be followed by a human (but not executed by a computer), and the steps of the program, which can be executed by a computer (try executing this one using the Run button).
+The first step (on line 1) gets some input from the user and then turns the input into something the computer can do math with; the second step (line 2) performs a calculation using the information obtained in the first step; and the final step (line 3) displays the result to the user or programmer.
+Even though we haven't covered any details of Python, hopefully you can see the correspondence between the steps of the algorithm, which could be followed by a human (but not executed by a computer), and the steps of the program, which can be executed by a computer (which we ran by clicking 'Save & Run').

 Algorithms are important because the process of solving a problem through programming often begins by designing an algorithm.
 The programmer often expresses the algorithm in